Easy Sausage Tray Bake with Potatoes (One Pan Dinner)

 Sausage and potato traybake on a plate with a fork.
 Aldi recipes

-• Fridge: Let the traybake cool completely before placing it into an airtight container and store in the fridge for up to 3 days.
+• Fridge: Let the traybake cool completely, then transfer to an airtight container and store in the fridge for up to 3 days.

 • Freezer: Not suitable for freezing.